dimo414/bkt/README.md

 ### Changing the Cache Directory

-By default, cached data is stored under `/tmp` or a similar temporary directory, this can be customized via the `--cache_dir` flag.
+By default, cached data is stored under `/tmp` or a similar temporary directory, this can be customized via the `--cache-dir` flag.
 Note that the choice of directory can affect `bkt`'s performance; if the cache is stored under a [`tmpfs`](https://en.wikipedia.org/wiki/Tmpfs) or solid-state partition it will be significantly faster than caching to a spinning disk.